mhisoft/wallet/README.md

 #Features
 * Free.
 * Runs offline.
-* Super fast.
+* Secure and fast.
 * Platform: Windows and Mac OS X...etc where Java  is supported.
 * Organize  passwords with categories.
 * Search the entire wallet and locate the item you need instantly.
 * Support multiple data files.
+Backup.
-* Support Import and merge in changes from another data file.
+* Import and merge in changes from another data file.
 * Auto close the vault if idling for too long.

 ![Screenshot](dist/evault-screenshot-passwordform.png "screenshot")